Superluminal Transformations and Indeterminism: No-go theorem for Superluminal observers

 while future propensities can take any rational value in $[0,1]$, encoding potentialities:

-That is, it records the events that actualised recently, reducing their propensities to 0 for the events that did not take place with certainty and 1 for the events that occurred with certainty.
-Thus, the amount of bits needed to encode rational propensities relative to the future is, in general, greater than the past propensities that each contain only one bit of information since they are already actualised.
-Hence, $I(P(t)| E(t))_{\text{past}} < I(P(t)| E(t))_{\text{future}}$.\\
+That is, it records the events that actualized recently, reducing their propensities to 0 for the events that did not take place with certainty and 1 for the events that occurred with certainty.
+This is at the level of \textit{accessible information}, since past is already accessed/ actualized.
+Thus, the amount of bits needed to encode rational propensities relative to the future is, in general, greater than the past propensities that each contain only one bit of information since they are already actualized making $I(P(t)| E(t))_{\text{past}} < I(P(t)| E(t))_{\text{future}}$.\\

 A4. \textbf{Time has a specific role in every reference frame}\\